robvanpamel/robvanpamel.github.io/about.md

 As a consultant, I see many things.
 Some things might look the same, but they are not.
 That is what I like about it, getting out of the comfort zone and learning something new every day!
 Recently I discovered that I like to spread the knowledge as well.
 This is why I started to speak at conferences and now recently started to blog as well.

-For those who know me, I am a coffee addict.
+For those who don't know me, I am a coffee addict.
 So if you like what you see here: feel free to support me and buy me a coffee, it is highly appreciated!

 <a href="https://www.buymeacoffee.com/robvanpamel"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee!&emoji=&slug=robvanpamel&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff" /></a>